roysushmita/8-weeks-SQL-challenge/Case study#5/Findings.md

 |---------------|--------------|--------------|-----------------|
 | 7126273147    | 6973947753   | -152325394   | -2.14           |

+The sale got reduced by 2.14% after introducing sustainable packaging in DataMart within 12 weeks.

 --3.
 How do the sale metrics for these 2 periods before and after compare with the previous years in 2018 and 2019?
 ```